Uniform and Dress Regulations

 This is the only approved version and any other design or copy available through civil sources is not to be worn.

-Tip: In order to make sure the TRF stays creased and flat, use the spray function on your iron (if it has one) and completely soak the flash.
+Tip: In order to make sure the FP stays creased and flat, use the spray function on your iron (if it has one) and completely soak the flash.
 Then run the iron over the flash until the water has evaporated.
 Be sure not to leave the iron in one place!
 It will burn your uniform!

-Dress Regulations – Combat Soldier 95 (CS95)
+Dress Regulations – Combat Soldier 95 (CS95) or Multi-Terrain Pattern (MTP)

 Other items of operational clothing issued for specific operations outside the UK are not to be worn in the UK.
 Illustrations and relevant orders of dress are detailed at the end of this section.
-CS95 ensemble comprises :
+CS95/MTP ensemble comprises :

 a.
 Head-dress.
 The service issue beret is the only head-dress to be worn, with appropriate hat badge by all ranks.

-d.
+e.
 T-Shirt.
 All year round wear under garment of an appropriate colour, (green, brown, black) Unit insignia should not be visible.

-e.
+g.
 OG Norwegian Shirt.
 Under garment for cold conditions.

-f.
+h.
 Fleece Liner (OG/DPM).
 Cold conditions undergarment, or suitable mid layer, not to be worn as outer layer.

-g.
+i.
 DPM Moisture Vapour Permeable (MVP) Suit.
 Lightweight Gortex waterproof jacket and trousers.

-h.
+j.
 Gloves.
 Black gloves, appropriate to the task.

-i.
+k.
 Boots.
-Black combat style boot.
+Black or Brown combat style boot.

 Dress Regulations – The Brassard